jjlee42/northerlywind.github.io/_posts/2016-11-21-SfN-for-First-Timers.md

 * **Use (or get) Twitter.** This is preaching to the choir but honestly, Twitter was so useful for finding stuff to do and saving me in many ways.
 I think I would have done 90% less in terms of meeting people and having good food if it hadn’t been for Twitter.

 * **Explore elsewhere!** I only stayed a couple days past the conference but I really enjoyed the opportunity to see other places and generally unwind from the conference.
-Although I was fine during the conference, it was only when I got to relax (by seeing seals in La Jolla!) that I realised it had been an emotionally intense experience.
+Although I was fine during the conference, it was only when I got to relax (by seeing sea lions in La Jolla!) that I realised it had been an emotionally intense experience.

 #### Posters > Talks
 I was repeatedly told this by SfN veterans and I’m glad I listened.
 The few talks I went to (that were directly incredibly relevant) were fairly useful but I definitely got more out of interacting with poster presenters.
 Also, for presenting, I would almost unreservedly give a poster for the longer interaction it offers with attendees (five minute Q&A vs. Four.
 Whole.
 Hours.).